 In 1964, the Littleton City Council established the Littleton Fine Arts Board to advise the city in developing a fine arts collection, and to assist the city in the selection and purchase of public arts for installation in public buildings, parks, and open spaces.
 It also arranges periodic art shows, selects art and sculpture for the Littleton Center and reviews all art donations to the city.

-The Fine Arts Committee’s collection now numbers 26 public sculptures, plus some smaller pieces that are exhibited periodically inside the Museum.
+The Fine Arts Board’s collection now numbers 26 public sculptures, plus some smaller pieces that are exhibited periodically inside the Museum.
 They also have number of photographs, paintings, drawings, textiles and prints.